MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking.md

 The application defined in the architecture is internet facing and has several requirements:

-* A routing solution that is global and can route between independent regional stamps.
+- A routing solution that is global and can route between independent regional stamps.

-* Low-latency in health checking and the ability to stop sending traffic to unhealthy stamps.
+- Low-latency in health checking and the ability to stop sending traffic to unhealthy stamps.

-* Prevention of malicious attacks at the edge.
+- Prevention of malicious attacks at the edge.

+- Provide caching abilities at the edge.

 The entry point for all traffic in the design is through Azure Front Door.
 Front Door is a global load balancer that routes HTTP(S) traffic to registered backends/origins.
 Front door uses health probes that issue requests to a URI in each backend/origin.
 In the reference implementation, the URI called is a health service.
 The health service advertises the health of the stamp.
 Front Door uses the response to determine the health of an individual stamp and route traffic to healthy stamps capable of servicing application requests.